warm-metal/container-image-csi-driver/README.md

 ```

 ### Migration of CSI driver
-In release `v2.0.0`, we are updating the CSI driver name from `container-image.warm-metal.tech` to `container-image.csi.k8s.io`.
+In release `v2.0.0`, we are updating the CSI driver name from `csi-image.warm-metal.tech` to `container-image.csi.k8s.io`.
 This change may cause disruptions to your existing workloads if the driver name is not updated.

 **To ensure a smooth transition:**
 1. **Install Both Versions**: To avoid any breaking changes, you can install both the old and new versions of the CSI driver simultaneously.
 Both versions are compatible and have been tested to work side-by-side, as verified in our integration tests.

-1. **Update Your Workloads**: Migrate your workloads to use the new driver name `container-image.warm-metal.tech`.
+1. **Update Your Workloads**: Migrate your workloads to use the new driver name `container-image.csi.k8s.io`.
 This process will involve updating your storage class definitions and any other configurations that reference the old driver name.

 1. **Remove the Old Driver**: Once all workloads have been successfully migrated and verified with the new driver, you can safely remove the older version of the driver from your cluster.